Pacific Cod vs Sockeye (Pacific Salmon) Which is Better?

 - Aids the kidneys in waste removal.

 - Help the body manage and store energy.

 One of the most important things people takes into consideration when choosing a fish is its taste.
-When comparing the two fish from the Pacific Ocean, does sockeye salmon taste like pacific cod?
+Let’s compare the taste of the two fish from the Pacific Ocean.

-Sockeye doesn’t taste like pacific cod.
 Sockeye has a fishier taste than cod which doesn’t taste fishy at all.
 Cod is mild to sweet tasting and is buttery.
-Sockeye salmon and pacific cod both have a firm texture although sockeye is softer than pacific cod.
+Sockeye and pacific cod both have a firm texture although sockeye is softer.

 Pacific cod has a non-fishy and mild taste.
 The mild taste can be sweet at times and is good for people who don’t like a fishy tasting seafood.
-Pacific cod’s texture is firm, flaky and moist if cooked properly.
-Pacific cods are moister than Atlantic cods.
+It’s texture is firm, flaky and moist if cooked properly.
+Pacific is moister than Atlantic cods.

 Sometimes you won’t have the exact fish in your refrigerator or freezer for a recipe.
-Sometimes the seafood section of the supermarket doesn’t have the salmon or cod you need.
-Therefore, can you substitute pacific cod for sockeye salmon?
+Sometimes the seafood section of the supermarket doesn’t have the fish you need.
+Therefore, let’s examine if you can substitute one for the other.

-Pacific cod can substitute for sockeye salmon although the flavors are different as sockeye tastes more oily and fishy.
+Pacific cod can substitute for salmon although the flavors are different as sockeye tastes more oily and fishy.
 They have similar textures and the same cooking methods can be used.
-Pacific cod and sockeye can be cooked by frying, baking, broiling, steaming or poaching.
+Both fish can be cooked by frying, baking, broiling, steaming or poaching.